reymon359/book-sentences/README.md

 **Why not underline them?**

-I didn't want to underline the sentences because I wanted the marks to be the least distracting and as possible and to interfere the least in the text.
+I didn't want to underline the sentences because I wanted the marks to interfere and distract the least in the text.

 **Then why you added the Spanish translations?**